tVitta/Genetic-Algorithm/README.md

   - Fitness (measure of conflicts)
   - Ancestor list (for parent tracking).

-- **assign_rand Function**: Randomly assigns genes to create the initial generation and assigns random names to each member.
-This mostly for fun.
+- **assign_rand Function**: Randomly assigns genes to create the initial generation.

 - **assign_name Function**: Randomly selects a name from a list and assigns it to an individual.
-Also mostly for fun.
+This is mostly for fun.

 - **initialize Function**: Sets up the initial population by calling `assign_rand` iteratively and returns a list of individuals.